 Wrapping Up

-If you are an experienced Linux user, you must be aware of the popular options mentioned in this list.
+If you are an experienced Linux user, you must have heard of most of the options mentioned in this list, if not all.